Kuroskira/Crypto-Ruby/README.md

 # Crypto-Ruby

-Simple Blockchain using Ruby for learn purposes.
+Simple Blockchain using Ruby for learning purposes.